 - recommended excluding livestock from waterways on plains and lowland hills

 - suggested tools and approaches to help the Crown explore the rights and interests of iwi.

 - introduced nationwide standards for water metering in 2009

-- developed a National Policy Statement for Freshwater Management 2011
+- developed a National Policy Statement (NPS) for Freshwater Management 2011

 - in 2014, placed the National Objectives Framework in the Freshwater NPS, which introduced bottom lines for freshwater quality

 - in 2016, began consulting on the next phase of proposed reforms.